sei-kiu/Grove-Beginner-Kit-for-Arduino-Grove-3-Axis-Digital-Accelerometer-LIS3DHTR-/README.md

 Grove Beginner Kit for Arduino

-This example shows how to use the 3 axis accelerometer
+This example shows how to use the 3 axis accelerometer and display results on OLED display.